 You can explore Sagada through motorbikes.
 There are hotels like Yellow House Sagada that offer motorbike rentals so you can go to different spots at your own pace.
 Be sure to coordinate with SAGGAS if you want to use motorbikes to move around Sagada.

-If there is a town in the Philippines, which has very organized tourism programs, it would be Sagada.
+If there is a town in the Philippines with very organized tourism programs, it would be Sagada.
 SAGGAS and its guides are the ones who arrange everything, including your transportation.
 You can ask your guide for a vehicle if walking isn’t your choice.
 However, the vehicle fee is excluded from your guide fee.

 When is the Best Time to go to Sagada?